 From exceptional football documentaries to powerful dramas, Netflix has a lot to offer for football fans.
 Even if you are not a fan of this sport, we would still encourage you to check this list.
 Football movies and TV shows are about way more than just sport.
 It is about teamwork, friendship, and perseverance.
-And also, they often stand the test of time since its stories continue to be relevant.
-So, next Sunday try checking out Netflix for a documentary or drama that might surprise you instead.
-Here is the list of top football movies on Netflix.
+And also, they often stand the test of time since their stories continue to be relevant.
+So, this Sunday try checking out Netflix for a documentary or drama that might surprise you instead.
+Here is the list of top football (both American football and soccer) movies on Netflix.
 You can also watch some of these really good football movies and TV shows on Hulu or Amazon Prime.

 Read More: Best Gay and Lesbian Movies on Netflix